Definition:

 Types of Motion

-At this level, the two types of motion to be considered are Linear Motion and Rotary Motion.
+this level, the two types of motion to be considered are Linear Motion and

 The transmission system in a car includes the gearbox and the clutch.